Inxton/documentation/apis/Inxton.Vortex.Presentation.Wpf/README.md

 We are more than happy to hear your feedback, ideas!
 Just submit it [here](https://github.com/Inxton/Feedback/issues/new/choose)

-# License

-TLDR

-> Developers are encouraged to use this project -  free of charge, although when you want to use it in production enviroment you need to go to  [INXTON.com](https://www.inxton.com/) and purchase a licence.

-to make our lawyers happy - read the whole licence agreement [here](https://github.com/Inxton/about/blob/master/license.md)

 ---
-Developed with ♥ at [MTS](https://www.mts.sk/) - putting the heart into manufacturing.
+Developed with ♥ at [MTS](https://www.mts.sk/en) - putting the heart into manufacturing.